Enrique Iglesias: Songwriting, producing, and acting

 Iglesias has collaborated with songwriter Guy Chambers to write "Un Nuovo Giorno", the lead single from Andrea Bocelli's first pop album Andrea (2004).
 The song was later translated into English as "First Day of My Life" and recorded by Spice Girl Melanie C for her album Beautiful Intentions (2005).
 The song has since gone to become a huge hit throughout Europe, and peaked in the number one spot in numerous countries.
 Iglesias also co-wrote the single "The Way" for American Idol runner-up Clay Aiken.
 Four songs co-written by Iglesias appear on the UK band The Hollies' 2006 album Staying Power.
 In 2010, Idol Allstars (Swedish Idol Series) released the song "All I Need Is You", co-written by Iglesias with Andreas Carlsson, Kalle Engström, and Kristian Lundin.
 He also co-wrote Jennifer Lopez's song "Dance Again", which was released in 2012, and reached the number one position in the Billboard Hot Dance Club Songs.

 In 2000, Iglesias co-produced an off-Broadway musical called Four Guys Named Jose and Una Mujer Named Maria.
 In the musical, four Americans of Latin heritage possess a common interest in music and meet and decide to put on a show.
 The show contained many references and allusions to many classic and contemporary Latin and pop songs by the likes of Carmen Miranda, Selena, Ritchie Valens, Chayanne, Ricky Martin, and Iglesias himself.

 Iglesias starred alongside Antonio Banderas, Salma Hayek, and Johnny Depp in the Robert Rodriguez film Once Upon a Time in Mexico, in which he played the well-spoken gun-wielding Lorenzo.
 In 2007, he had a guest appearance in the TV comedy Two and a Half Men as a carpenter/handyman.

 He also guest-starred as Gael, an Argentinean guitar playing/surfer/massage therapist love interest of Robin in season 3 of the TV show How I Met Your Mother.

 Iglesias also played the part of an evil Roman emperor in a Pepsi ad in 2004, as well as appearing in commercials for Tommy Hilfiger, Doritos, and Viceroy watches.

 Personal life

-In late 2001, Iglesias started a relationship with Russian tennis player Anna Kournikova.
-The couple have a son and daughter, who are fraternal twins born on 16 December 2017.
-On 30 January 2020, their third child, a daughter, was born.
-They live in Miami, Florida.
+Since 2001, Iglesias has been in a relationship with Russian tennis player Anna Kournikova.
+They have fraternal twins, a boy and a girl born in 2017, and a daughter born in 2020.
+They reside in Miami.

 In 2003, Iglesias had surgery to remove a circular mole from the right side of his face, citing concerns that over time it could become cancerous.